 To help you quickly find these events, Code42 automatically flags these events in graphs on the User profile and in Forensic Search with a yellow icon , as shown in the example below.
-Hover your mouse over the icon to see the type of risk it indicates.
+Hover over the icon in the Code42 console to see the type of risk it indicates.

 File mismatch risk indicator